AeroVironment RQ-20 Puma: History

-In 2008 it was selected for the United States Special Operations Command.
+In 2008, it was selected for the United States Special Operations Command.
 In March 2012 the United States Army ordered the Puma All Environment (AE) and designated it the RQ-20A.
 In April, the United States Marine Corps and United States Air Force placed a similar order for the RQ-20A.

 On 26 July 2013, the Puma became one of the first unmanned aerial vehicles to be granted certification by the Federal Aviation Administration to fly in U.S. airspace for commercial purposes.

 On 8 June 2014, the Puma AE made its first flight for BP in Prudhoe Bay, Alaska, which was the first authorized unmanned commercial flight over land.

-The UK tested ISR packages compatible with the Puma AE on board the M80 Stiletto trials ship in November 2014.
+The UK tested ISR (intelligence, surveillance, and reconnaissance) packages compatible with the Puma AE on board the M80 Stiletto trials ship in November 2014.
+As of 2024, there were nine qualified Puma teams with 700 Naval Air Squadron, six of which were dedicated to supporting the Royal Marines in 40 and 45 Commando.

 On 20 January 2016, RQ-20 units were captured by the Turkish army from the PKK.
 It is suspected that the Kurdish militants were able to acquire these drones from their Syrian affiliates.

 In August 2016, AeroVironment announced the U.S. Navy had tested and deployed the RQ-20B Puma aboard a Flight I Guided Missile Destroyer.
 The test included the company's Precision Recovery System to autonomously recover the aircraft aboard a ship.
-The Puma is utilized on Navy patrol craft in the Persian Gulf.
+The Puma was utilized on Navy patrol craft in the Persian Gulf.

-In 2018 commercial certification followed military certification and the Congressionally-mandated opening of airspace over much of Alaska to small UAVs.
+In 2018, commercial certification followed military certification and the Congressionally-mandated opening of airspace over much of Alaska to small UAVs.
 Three individual Pumas were certified, with strict requirements: only one aircraft of the type was allowed to be airborne at any one time; they were not certified for clouds or icing conditions; takeoff and landing was not allowed during certain gust and wind conditions.
 The certification did not mention line-of-sight control.
 In December 2021, the United States allocated $5 million for a Puma drone for the Kurdish Peshmerga in Iraq.

-On April 1, 2022, the United States announced a $300 million military aid package to Ukraine that included Puma drones.
+On 1 April 2022, the United States announced a $300 million military aid package to Ukraine that included Puma drones, during the Russian invasion of Ukraine.

+Oryx reports that by 19 September 2023, Russian forces had shot down at least 10 of these drones.